oddstream/aoc/README.md

 Solutions should have separate partOne() and partTwo() functions/procedures - no command line flags switching.

 Favour readability, eg in Go, use `i += 1` rather than `i++`.
 Use self-written helper libraries that apply to all days.
-Eschew regular expressions.
+Only simple regular expressions.

 Discourage screen clutter, eg in Go use a `switch` rather than a nested cascade of `if else if else`.